ory/docs/docs/hydra/install.md

 ## Download Binaries

-The client and server **binaries are downloadable at the [releases tab](https://github.com/ory/hydra/releases)**.
+You can download the client and server binaries on [Github releases](https://github.com/ory/hydra/releases).
 There is currently no installer available.
-You have to add the Hydra binary to the PATH environment variable yourself or put the binary in a location that is already in your `$PATH` (e.g. `/usr/local/bin`, ...).
+You have to add the Hydra binary to the PATH in your environment yourself, for example by putting it into `/usr/local/bin` or something comparable.

 Once installed, you should be able to run: